wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 #### Sub-sub-heading #
 {% endhighlight %}

-Markdown recognizes up to 6 hash characters for 6 levels.

 The ending '##' character is optional.
 It can be any number of characters.

+Markdown recognizes up to 6 hash characters for 6 levels.

+WARNING: Markdown is not good about indenting headings.

 Alternately, <a target="_blank" href="http://docutils.sourceforge.net/mirror/setext.html">Setext-style</a>
 headers are specified (“underlined”) by a series of